Huntington Bancshares Incorporated (HBAN) Is Now En Route to Higher Prices

 Analyst recommendations provided by FactSet shows that the consensus forecast for Huntington Bancshares Incorporated (HBAN) is a “Overweight”.
 19 analysts offering their recommendations for the stock have an average rating of 2.30, where 11 rate it as a Hold and 2 think it is a “Overweight”.
 6 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Huntington Bancshares Incorporated is expected to release its quarterly report on 04/29/2021 and quarterly earnings per share for the current quarter are estimated at $0.31 with sales reaching $1.22B over the same period.The EPS is expected to grow by 6.10% this year, but quarterly earnings will post 23.10% year-over-year.
-Quarterly sales are estimated to grow 5.80% in year-over-year returns.
+Huntington Bancshares Incorporated is expected to release its quarterly report on 04/29/2021 and quarterly earnings per share for the current quarter are estimated at $0.31 with sales reaching $1.22B over the same period.The EPS is expected to shrink by -45.20% this year, but quarterly earnings will post 23.10% year-over-year.
+Quarterly sales are estimated to grow 5.90% in year-over-year returns.

 Huntington Bancshares Incorporated (HBAN) Top Institutional Holders